MarinaPlanells/jsCurrencyFormat/README.md

     });
 ```

-But if we want to format the same HTML code to french format with the Euro symbol, we only have to pass the two parameters to the plugin:
+But if we want to format the same HTML code to french format with the Euro symbol, we only have to pass this two parameters to the plugin:

 ```js
     $(document).ready(function(){